agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 The synthesis agent is where the heavy lifting happens.
-It fetches actual web pages and uses an LLM to intelligently extract statistics.
-We built this with Google's ADK framework for robust LLM operations.
+It fetches actual web pages and uses an L L M to intelligently extract statistics.
+We built this with Google's A D K framework for robust L L M operations.
+[PAUSE:1500]
+This agent turned out to be the most challenging to get right.
+The problem is that web pages are messy.
+They have navigation, ads, and irrelevant content mixed with the statistics we want.
+We needed to extract just the numerical data with enough context to understand what it means, while preserving the exact wording so we can verify it later.
+We also had to handle different page structures, formats, and writing styles.
+The L L M is perfect for this kind of intelligent extraction, but we had to carefully tune how much content to give it and how many pages to process to get good coverage.
 [PAUSE:2500]
 -->